letsencrypt/acme-spec/draft-barnes-acme.md

 server maintaining a list of nonces that it has issued to clients, and requiring any signed request from the client to carry such a nonce.

-An ACME server MUST include an Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
+An ACME server MUST include a Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
 In particular, the ACME server MUST provide a Replay-Nonce header field in response to a HEAD request for any valid resource.
 (This allows clients to easily obtain